qqgzi/LanMe/README.md

 1. Huggingface Transformer

-   To evaluate a model hosted on the HuggingFace Hub (for instance, finma-7b-full), use this command:
+   To evaluate a model hosted on the HuggingFace Hub, use this command:

 ```bash
 python eval.py \